oracle-samples/oci-streaming-datasync-sample/README.md

 _noOfMessagesToProcess_ is the no of Stream messages to process in a single Function call.

-_readoffset_ is the offset location from where the messages are to be read.
+_readAfterOffset_ is the offset location from where the messages are to be read.
 Set this to -1 to start reading from the oldest message in the Stream.

  _RetryFunction_ will process the messages and return the last successfully read offset.
-So if this API needs multiple invocation, read the response body of the API and make subsequent call by passing the last offset as the _readoffset_ value in the payload.
+So if this API needs multiple invocation, read the response body of the API and make subsequent call by passing the last offset as the _readAfterOffset_ value in the payload.

 Also replace, _stream_ value in the _errormapping_ section with the error streams in your OCI environment.
 ```
 {
 	"streamOCIDToRetry": "ocid1.stream.o...rrr",
 	"noOfMessagesToProcess": 5,
-	"readOffset": -1,
+	"readAfterOffset": -1,
 	"readPartition": "0",
 	"errormapping": [{
 			"responsecode": "404",